 The Job Accommodation Network surveyed employers and found that 59% of accommodations provided by employers cost nothing.
 Employers also said that a typical accommodation cost them around $500.

 Employers also report that accommodations are effective 74% of the time.
 And better yet, employers found that making an accommodation helped them to keep valued employees, helped the employees to be more productive, and eliminated costs associated with training a new employee.

-In short, the return on investment made in an accommodation is typically high.
+In short, the return on the investment made in accommodation is typically high.
 Making accommodation planning a part of the hiring and retention planning process really is a win-win for employers and job seekers with disabilities.